Installing NGINX Ingress Controller onto K8s Cluster:

 Deploy a Test App

-kubectl create deployment demo --image=httpd --port=80
+kubectl create deployment deploy-testapp1 --image=httpd --port=80

-kubectl expose deployment demo --port=80 --target-port=80 --type=ClusterIP
+kubectl expose deployment deploy-testapp1 --name=svc-testapp1 --port=80 --target-port=80 --type=ClusterIP

-Save the following as demo-ingress.yaml
+Save the following as testapp1rule.yaml.

 apiVersion: networking.k8s.io/v1